MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 No. Third-party antivirus offerings will continue to register with the Windows Security application.

-### What happens if Windows Defender Antivirus is not active on a device?
+### What happens if Microsoft Defender Antivirus is not active on a device?

 Tamper protection will not have any impact on such devices.